srtee/lammps-USER-CONP2/README.md

 finding libraries, but it may be necessary to modify the `CMAKE_CXX_FLAGS` variable to explicitly specify the desired library location and link flags.

+Git is required by the `install_cmake.sh` installation script.

 # Installation instructions

 Installation is managed via the `install_cmake.sh` script in the root directory.
 This script copies the